 The non-partisan Office of Legislative Budget Review, established by the County Charter, analyzes financial data such as Budgets, Multi-Year Financial Plans and capital plans on behalf of the County Legislature.
-The County Legislature appoints the director of this office for a four-year term.
-The Budget Review Committee of the County Legislature, consisting of the Chair of the Budget Review Committee, the Presiding Officer, the Minority Leader, the Chair of the Finance Committee, and an appointment of the Minority Leader, maintains general supervision of and liaison with the office.
-The

-Office of Legislative Budget Review publishes reports from time to time on budgets, Multi-Year Financial Plans and the operations of select County departments.
+The Office of Legislative Budget Review publishes reports from time to time on budgets, multi-year financial plans and the operations of select County departments.
 Such reports are available at the Office of Legislative Budget Review, One West Street, Mineola, NY 11501.